Artistic representation of Earth surrounded by dynamic clouds, symbolizing the global impacts of climate change and rising temperatures.

 According to NASA, the Antarctic and Greenland ice sheets shrink due to the earth's increasing temperature.

-The observations in the satellite reveal that the amount of snow cover in the Northern Hemisphere has decreased over 50 years.
+The satellite observations reveal snow cover in the Northern Hemisphere has decreased over the past 50 years.

-In addition, the thickness and the extent of the Arctic sea have been declining rapidly for years.
-Almost everywhere globally, the glaciers are starting to retreat, especially in the Alps, Andes, Himalayas, Alaska, Africa, and the Rockies.
+In addition, the thickness and extent of the Arctic Sea have declined rapidly for years.
+Glaciers are starting to retreat almost everywhere globally, especially in the Alps, Andes, Himalayas, Alaska, Africa, and the Rockies.

 Ocean Acidification

 The ocean's acidity has increased by 30% since the Industrial Revolution.
 This is due to increased carbon dioxide (CO2) atmospheric emissions, which the oceans absorb.
-According to studies, the CO2 absorption by the upper layer of the oceans has increased by 2 billion tons each year.
+Studies have shown that the CO2 absorption by the upper layer of the oceans has increased by 2 billion tons each year.

 The Rise of the Global Temperature